OpenClemson/SwiftECP/README.md

 	protectedURL: NSURL(
 		string: "https://app.university.edu/protected"
 	)!
-).login().then { cookie in
+).login().then { request, response, body -> Void in
-	// At this point you have access to a valid Shibboleth cookie.
+	// If the request was successful, the protected resource will
+	// be available in 'body'.
+Make sure to implement a mechanism to
+	// detect authorization timeouts.
+	println(body)

-	// The cookie also is stored in the default cookie store.
+	// The Shibboleth auth cookie is now stored in the sharedHTTPCookieStorage.
 	// Attach this cookie to subsequent requests to protected resources.
-	// Make sure to implement a mechanism to detect authorization timeouts. println(cookie)
+	// You can access the cookie with the following code: if let cookies = NSHTTPCookieStorage.sharedHTTPCookieStorage().cookies as?
+[NSHTTPCookie] {
+		let shibCookie = cookies.filter { (cookie: NSHTTPCookie) in
+			cookie.name.rangeOfString("shibsession") != nil
+		}[0]
+		println(shibCookie)
+	}
 }.catch { error in
 	// This is an NSError containing both a user-friendly message and a
 	// technical debug message.
 This can help diagnose problems with your